ShadaiF/osticket-prereqs/README.md

 <img src="https://i.imgur.com/cq3uPKz.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-1. Connect to the VM via Remote Desktop Connection application on your PC</p>
+1. Connect to the VM via <b>"Remote Desktop Connection"</b> application on your PC</p>
 2. Login with username and password you created in step 1</p>
 3. While in the VM, open <b>Microsoft Edge</b> or <b>Chrome</b> and click this link that includes the <a href="https://drive.google.com/drive/folders/1APMfNyfNzcxZC6EzdaNfdZsUwxWYChf6"> Installation Files  </a> for osTicket. </p>
-4. Next open Control panel > Programs > Programs and Features > turn windows features on or off > then check internet information services > expand to world wide web services > application development features> check "CGI" and under "Common HTTP features" under world wide web services make sure everything is checked</p>
+4. Next open Control panel > Programs > Programs and Features > turn windows features on or off > then check Internet Information Services > expand to world wide web services > application development features > check "CGI" and under "Common HTTP features" under world wide web services make sure everything is checked</p>
-- To make sure it works, go to the edge browser to 127.0.0.1 in the url then it will load the windows Internet Information Services (IIS) page</p>
+5. To make sure this worked, open the browser you used and enter 127.0.0.1 in the url, it will load the Windows Internet Information Services (IIS) page</p>
 </p>
 <br />